Ben Crosby

 Hi, I’m [Name], founder of [Company].
 We started back in 2010 as a ragtag group of tech enthusiasts with a dream of transforming the way we connect with each other at work.
 Over the past decade, we’ve grown into a worldwide powerhouse in communication software, empowering greater collaboration with our platform, [Solution].
 Join us on this journey as we continue to cultivate connected, more productive teams.

 Creating a narrative around your pitch is like a cheat code for boosting engagement.
-Your story doesn’t have to be long — it just has to communicate the key points about your business.
+Your story doesn’t have to be long — it just has to communicate the key points about your business, illustrating how storytelling can make elevator pitches unforgettable.

 Example #4: Support Your Story With Data

-In addition to opening with an intriguing question, this pitch example uses an attention-grabbing statistic that speaks to a specific pain point of the audience.
+In addition to opening with an intriguing question, this pitch example uses an attention-grabbing statistic that speaks to a specific pain point of the audience, showing how data can reinforce a pitch effective elevator message.

 Example #5: Keep It Short and Simple